3 Best Places to Fly a Kite in the East Bay - 510 Families

 Let’s go fly a kite!
 Flying kites is a good, old-fashioned outdoor activity that kids of all ages enjoy.
 We’ve rounded up the top three places in the East Bay where the wind is reliable and the space is ample.
 Be sure to check the wind forecast before heading out!

-A beautiful day at Cesar Chavez Park in Berkeley | Photo: Julie Herson
+Cesar Chavez Park in Berkeley offers some great wind and beautiful views | Photo: Julie Herson

-Cesar Chavez Park, Berkeley for kite flying
+Cesar Chavez Park, Berkeley, for kite flying

 Things to know when you go to Cesar Chavez Park:

-• Don’t leave any valuables in your car and lock your doors!
+• Don’t leave any valuables in your car, and lock your doors!
 I always see broken glass in the parking area.

 • Bring a blanket and snacks or lunch to make an afternoon out of it.